No commission • No endorsements • Based on owner experiences • Since 2008 • More

-THE BAD: Below average owner satisfaction and longevity when used for everyday adult use (like spring beds in general) • limited pain-relief potential and conformability • cheapest models may squeak / creak.
+THE BAD: Below average owner satisfaction and longevity when used for everyday adult use (like innerspring beds in general) • limited pressure- and pain-relief potential • cheapest models especially may squeak / creak.

-THE MATTRESSES: Denver Mattress Company (in business since 1995) manufactures mostly entry- to mid-level 7.5- to 14-inch thick innerspring-based mattresses.
-Comfort layer material can include fiber, regular foam, memory foam.
+THE MATTRESSES: Denver Mattress Company manufactures mostly entry- to mid-level 7.5- to 14-inch thick innerspring-based mattresses.
+Comfort layer material can include fiber, foam, & memory foam.

 THE RETAILER: Denver Mattress Company beds are sold at Furniture Row stores which are located in about 30 states.

-Ratings below – based on 80+ consumer reviews – compare models Breckenridge, Doctor's Choice, Durango, Madison, Silver Creek, Steamboat, Arapaho, Telluride, Winter Park, Richmond and perhaps discontinued models against the average mattress.
+Ratings below – based on 80+ consumer reviews – compare Denver Mattress models against the average mattress.
 The data was collected from diverse, credible sources.

 |Affordable||A||$140-$1950 depending on model and size. $560 is the average price for a queen.
 A foundation is an additional $120-$250.
 More.|